 Energy Efficiency Program Transition

-In 2018, Governor Murphy signed into law the landmark legislation known as the Clean Energy Act (“CEA”).
-The law called for a significant overhaul of New Jersey’s clean energy systems by augmenting existing energy efficiency (“EE”), renewable energy (“RE”), and distributed energy resources (“DER”) programs and building sustainable infrastructure in order to fight climate change and reduce carbon emissions.
+In 2018, Governor Murphy signed into law the landmark CEA, which called for a significant overhaul of New Jersey’s clean energy systems by augmenting existing EE, RE, and DER programs and building sustainable infrastructure in order to fight climate change and reduce carbon emissions.
 Reducing the rate of climate change and emissions will in turn create well-paying local jobs, grow the State’s economy, and improve public health, while ensuring a cleaner environment for current and future residents.

 As part of this statewide undertaking, the CEA required New Jersey’s investor-owned gas and electric utility companies to reduce their customers’ use of gas and electricity by set percentages over time.
-To help reach these targets, the BPU established a statewide framework for EE programs in June 2020 and approved a comprehensive suite of “next generation” EE programs that feature new ways of managing and delivering EE directly from investor-owned gas and electric utility companies to their customers and that, since July 1, 2021, have begun to transition the State to what are expected to be some of the highest energy savings in the country.
+To help reach these targets, the BPU established a statewide framework for EE programs in June 2020 and approved a comprehensive suite of “next generation” EE programs that feature new ways of managing and delivering EE directly from investor-owned gas and electric utility companies to their customers and that, since July 1, 2021, have begun to transition the state to what are expected to be some of the highest energy savings in the country.

-The Board-approved utility-run EE programs offer on-bill repayment or comparable third-party financing, with more favorable terms for qualifying low- and moderate-income customers and small commercial entities.
-All the utilities also offer Moderate-Income Weatherization Programs.
-The Board’s approval, oversight, and evaluation of the utility-run EE programs support EMP Goal 3.1.5, which is to adopt equitable clean energy financing mechanisms that enable greater penetration of energy efficiency opportunities for all customers.
+The Board-approved utility-run EE programs offer on-bill repayment or comparable third-party financing, with more favorable terms for qualifying LMI customers and small commercial entities.
+Many utilities also offer Moderate-Income Weatherization Programs.
+The Board’s approval, oversight, and evaluation of the utility-run EE programs support EMP Goal 3.1.5, which is to adopt equitable clean energy financing mechanisms that enable greater penetration of EE opportunities for all customers.
 They also support EMP Goal 3.1.3, which is to establish strategic and targeted EE programs to increase energy reductions and customer engagement.
 EMP Goal 3.1.3 specifically mentions programs that target moderate-income customers as helpful in closing gaps in program affordability and also incorporation of on-bill financing into EE programs.

 Acoustical Testing Pilot

-The New Jersey Acoustical Testing Pilot Program is proposed in response to the Energy Master Plan EMP Goal 3.1.3, which encourages the exploration of “new energy-saving opportunities in complementary sectors, such as the water sector.”
+The New Jersey Acoustical Testing Pilot Program is proposed in response to the EMP Goal 3.1.3, which encourages the exploration of “new energy-saving opportunities in complementary sectors, such as the water sector.”
 Annual water and energy losses due to aging water infrastructure in New Jersey are significant, amounting to billions of gallons of water and multiple gigawatts of energy lost.
 This pilot incentive program allocates resources to facilitate the purchase or rental by water utilities of acoustic monitoring systems that employ permanent leak monitoring technology to enable them to more efficiently and effectively locate water leaks.
 This pilot program welcomes proposals from all New Jersey water utilities, but primarily seeks to address water and energy losses in urban and older inner suburban communities.
 These communities have older infrastructure and addressing their infrastructure issues would also result in benefits to OBC.
 The Board approved the release of the application in March 2021.
 In July 2021, the Board awarded a total of $1.1 million in grants to four applicants to implement permanent leak detection technology in their water systems.
-Staff will closely examine the progress and efficacy of the first round of funding and utilize this information to determine recommendations to the Board for a second Pilot year.
+Staff will closely examine the progress and efficacy of the first round of funding and utilize this information to determine recommendations to the Board for a second pilot year.

 LED Streetlights Replacement